randomcoww/homelab/README.md

-## Terraform configs for provisioning homelab resources
+## Ignition builds for homelab servers and clients

 ### Configure environment